exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### Theory 7 Overview

-Theory 7 is based on logistic function.
-This theory is slow early, but becomes very powerful later on in the game.
-It is recommended to keep pushing this theory as high as possible before reaching ee14k ft.
-Make sure to carefully read the behaviour of c1 and c2 variables in this theory, as the behaviours are quite unique.
+Theory 7 is based on numerical methods to estimate solutions.
+This theory is very fast early if you're attentive with publishing.
+However, in endgame, it decays faster than most other theories, so other theories eventually catch up in terms of tau.
+This theory is NOT overnight friendly.
+However, I consider it to be quite semi-idle friendly, as the semi-idle strategies are almost as good as active strategies, especially at lower tau.
 <br><br>

 #### Theory 7 Equation Description